 The daughter’s fiancé is never portrayed as a bad man, meaning the movie's conflict stems entirely from George’s imagination.
 Fortunately, the family at the heart of it all is enough to save the day, including an adorable turn by a very young Kieran Culkin in one of his first film roles.

 Sequels seldom recapture the magic of their predecessors, but Father of the Bride Part II is one exception.
 A few years after his daughter Annie’s wedding, George Banks gets hit with another doozy: she and her husband Bryan are expecting their first child.
 Things become even more stressful for George when he learns that his wife, Nina, is now expecting their third child.
 With the switch flipped from soon-to-be grandparents and empty nesters to the prospect of having to do it all over again, naturally, George once again feels the pressure.

 A common element in sequels to popular comedies is the instinct to repeat successful gags from the first movie, reimagined in new contexts.
 However, even if that does get a little tiresome, it's not enough to detract from the charm of Father of the Bride Part II, which despite double the trouble for George, somehow manages to feel much less stressful than the first film.

 The 1999 comedy features Steve Martin starring alongside Eddie Murphy and Heather Graham.

-Murphy's performance is commended, as he plays two roles: movie superstar Kit Ramsey and a Ramsey lookalike, Jiff.
+Murphy does some impressive work, as he plays two roles: movie superstar Kit Ramsey and a Ramsey lookalike, Jiff.
 Martin's performance comes off as a somewhat straight man, but he plays so well with the absurdity around him.
 In addition, his ability to keep the film's satire grounded is to be commended.